ippontech/blog-usa/posts/the-game-of-vue-migrations.md

 Instead, the initial value for `grid` should have been `[[{id:-1, alive:false}]]`.
 The inconsistency is resolved once that is changed.
 Confusion is avoided thanks to TypeScript.

 After adding to all various methods' outputs and inputs like is requested for `toggleCell` above, the app runs as expected!
 Now to fix the `GameOfLife.spec.ts`.
 The `GameOfLife` import is now broken due to the [use of `Vue.extend`](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/src/components/game-of-life/GameOfLife.component.ts#L3).
-There is no easy solution other than [this quick fix](https://github.com/vuejs/vue-test-utils/issues/255) on the [`shallowMount` return type](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/tests/unit/components/game-of-life/GameOfLife.spec.ts#L144).
+There is no easy solution other than [this quick fix](https://github.com/vuejs/vue-test-utils/issues/255) on the [`shallowMount` Wrapper type](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/tests/unit/components/game-of-life/GameOfLife.spec.ts#L145).
 But, with the addition of that, all tests pass and coverage is restored.

-### Increasing Intentionality
+### Increasing Intentionality and Separating Concerns

+Having passing tests means that the other two opportunities for improvement can be addressed.
+Making sure to adhere to TDD by modifying the tests before the working code, change any variables or methods that could be more aptly named.
+All tests must pass before continuing.

+Breaking down existing, complex methods in a codebase is an example of [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring) and necessary when their [responsibilities are ambiguous](https://en.wikipedia.org/wiki/Single-responsibility_principle).
+Look at `checkNeighbors` for example.
+Are diagonal neighbors considered and does it handle grid boundary cells?
+How do existing neighbors determine the next generation's grid of cell lives?
+Despite renaming `checkNeighbors` to a more descriptive name, this method's functionality remains vague so more must be done.

+Though the Vue template only calls `generateNextGenerationGrid`, overall scoping smaller methods in and outside a component is better for a project's longevity.
+Of course, utilizing TypeScript's [`enum`](https://www.typescriptlang.org/docs/handbook/enums.html) and [`type`/`interface`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) features can help too.
+Consolidating [similar lines of code](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript/src/components/game-of-life/GameOfLife.component.ts#L53) is a good place to start.
+Extracting these lines into anonymous functions and externalizing them to [separate files](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript-intentionality/src/components/game-of-life/NeighborCell.ts) allows for [easy testing](https://github.com/matthewreed26/game-of-life/blob/unit-jest-typescript-intentionality/tests/unit/components/game-of-life/NeighborCell.spec.ts).
+Not to mention extracting code [decouples](<https://en.wikipedia.org/wiki/Coupling_(computer_programming)>) the dependency on the `this` context of the Vue component.

 ## Say Hello to The New Vue